hybsearch/hybsearch/README.md

 - `npm install -g electron-download`
 - `electron-download --version=<version>`
 - Copy the zip from `~/.electron` and extract it into `hybsearch/vendor`
-- Update hybsearch/electron to point to the new path
+- Edit the `hybsearch` file to point to the new path
 - Remove the old folder